google/kepler/README.md

 sudo make install
 sudo service postgresql restart
 ```

+If you have not created a user on Postgres yet, you may need to use `sudo su -
+postgres` before typing `psql`.

 The pg_stat_statements library needs to be enabled.
 This is typically done by
 adding `pg_stat_statements` to the `shared_preload_libraries` line in